joka/buildout-magento-1/docs/api.rst

   name is the eventual name of the value that caused problems description is a description of the problem encountered.

-- status code: 500
+- status code: 501

+  body: {“status”: “errors”, “errors”: errors } With errors being a JSON dictionary with more information.
-  Internal Error, see log files for details.
+  Read WebhsopAPI or Magento log files for even more details.